 Lastly, but just as crucial, we often take pictures to monitor oral hygiene and to help educate a patient to what is occurring in the mouth.
 These pictures may involve staining, plaque, gum disease, white scarring or decay.
 In a lot of cases, a patient may be brushing but missing some area.
 These pictures can help a patient be aware of an area that may require more attention with the toothbrush because they’ve been missing it in the past.

-To learn more about digital photos and make an appointment with our caring orthodontist in Sunbury, Ohio, call Renick Orthodontics at 740-936-5003.
+To learn more about digital photos and make an appointment with our caring orthodontist in Sunbury and Centerburg, Ohio, call Renick Orthodontics at 740-936-5003.